michaelaerni/interpolation_robustness/README.md

-Alternatively, you might be able to simply point `--xla_gpu_cuda_data_dir` to your system's CUDA installation, but there might be version mismatches and things might or might not work.
+Alternatively, you might be able to simply point `--xla_gpu_cuda_data_dir` to your system's CUDA installation, but there might be version mismatches that lead to crashes.

 ### Using the environment
 The environment can be enabled and disabled